Doctors Note Logo

 Gout Symptoms?
 Why Your Joint is Throbbing & Medically Approved Next Steps

-Gout symptoms include sudden, severe joint pain, often in the big toe, with swelling, redness, warmth, extreme tenderness, and limited motion; the throbbing occurs when uric acid crystals trigger intense joint inflammation.
+Gout causes sudden, severe joint pain — most often in the big toe — along with swelling, redness, warmth, extreme tenderness, and limited motion.
+The throbbing pain occurs when uric acid crystals build up and trigger intense joint inflammation.

 answer background